youyupei/PrimeSpotter/README.md

-# PrimSpotter: Detecting Internal Priming Artifacts in RNA-seq Data
+# PrimeSpotter: Detecting Internal Priming Artifacts in RNA-seq Data

 PrimSpotter is a tool to identify and characterise internal priming artifacts in RNA-seq data, especially those caused by A-rich genomic regions that lead to spurious priming events.